Skip to main content

 (39): On Age, Maturity and Filthy Politics

-Muhammad Muhsin Ibrahim @muhsin234 I wrote an article about a year or so ago on the sweeping spate of dirty politics taking the centre stage of my state Kano , Nigeria .
+Muhammad Muhsin Ibrahim @muhsin234 I wrote an article about a year or so ago on the sweeping spate of dirty politics taking the centre stage of my state, Kano , Nigeria .
 It solely focused on the two leading archrivals, the present governor of the state, Engr.
 Rabiu Musa Kwankwaso and his predecessor, Malam Ibrahim Shekarau.
 Their politicking forays into the daily lives of Kano people.
 Often, loyalty or otherwise to one of them defines our identity.
-No matter how hard one tries to reconcile the two, he or she is bound to fail.
-They are practically seen as totally the opposite of the other like fire and water; loving both is believed to be incompatible.
+No matter how hard one tries to reconcile the two, one is bound to fail.
+They are practically seen as totally the opposite of each other, like fire and water; loving both is believed to be incompatible.
 Whatever, I stand to defy this fallacy.
-It’s my humble belief that both did something for the state; both deserve some respect; both are humans, not demons; and neither performed to a T. A few days ago, a very good, elder friend of mine awkwardly described my behaviour of what he calls ‘proving people wrong’ as childish
+It’s my humble belief that both did something for the state; both deserve some respect; both are humans, not demons; and neither performed to a T. A few days ago, a very good, elderly friend of mine awkwardly described my behaviour of what he calls ‘proving people wrong’ as...

 (38): LEAVE OUR PROPHET ALONE!